-- 1. Run the pre-built Environment application found in the environment directory of the ACT-R distribution for your OS ("Start Environment.exe" on Windows, "start-environment-osx" on Macs, and "start-environment-Linux" for Linux).
+- 1. Run the pre-built Environment application found in the environment directory of the ACT-R distribution for your OS ("Start Environment.exe" on Windows, "runmac-environment" on Macs which will pick the appropriate application for your machine, and "start-environment-Linux" for Linux).
 That will open the Environment and connect it to ACT-R. - a.
 If you get a warning about allowing network access you will need to allow/enable that because it needs a TCP/IP socket connection to communicate with ACT-R. - b.
 If you get a message indicating that it had an error trying to connect to ACT-R try pressing the No button to try again.
 If that keeps happening and No always succeeds then you should change the option to make that the default behavior. - 2.
 If you are using macOS and get an error dialog indicating that the file is "damaged and can't be opened" the issue is probably due to security permissions and not actually a damaged file.
 If you have the option in System Preferences under "Security & Privacy" to set "Allow applications downloaded from:" to Anywhere, you can try that and then run it again.
-If it successfully runs, then you can change your preferences back to a safer setting.
-If that is not an option, another alternative is to try the run-mac-environment.command script instead of the application itself.
-You may need to Control-click on the script and select Open the first time to run it, and if you get a dialog about the start-environment-osx application not being from an identified developer you will have to select Cancel and then open System Preferences, select Security & Privacy, and in the General section should be a button that says "Allow Anyway" which you will need to press before it will work.

-- 3. If you cannot or do not want to use the prebuilt applications then you can run the Environment from the source files.
+If it successfully runs, then you can change your preferences back to a safer setting. - 3.
+If you cannot or do not want to use the prebuilt applications then you can run the Environment from the source files.
 To do so you must have either a Tcl/Tk wish interpreter installed or Python version 3. - a.
-To run using Tcl/Tk execute the starter.tcl script found in the environment/gui directory or invoke it explicitly using wish i.e. "wish starter.tcl". - b.
+To run using Tcl/Tk execute the starter.tcl script found in the environment/gui directory or invoke it explicitly using wish i.e. "wish starter.tcl".

+- b.
 To run using Python, run the envstarter.py script in the environment directory with either "python envstarter.py" or "python3 envstarter.py" (whichever is the appropriate application name for the Python 3 application on your machine). - 4.
 In some Lisps running ACT-R it is possible to start the Environment using the function run-environment.
 If the Environment does not start when you run that function or it displays a warning that run-environment is not available for your Lisp then you will need to use one of the methods above.